-The company made a surplus of €77,758 for the period and has net current assets of €180,238 and net assets of €100,265 at the year end.
+The company made a surplus of €118,928 for the year and had net assets of €219,193 at the year end.

-During 2020, The Covid-19 pandemic spread from Asia to Europe and subsequently worldwide.
+During 2021, The Covid-19 pandemic spread from Asia to Europe and subsequently worldwide.
 The economic effect of this has been a worldwide slowdown in economic activity and the loss of jobs across many businesses.
 In Ireland there are ongoing restrictions placed on "non-essential" businesses which has resulted in many businesses temporarily closing in measures designed to restrict the movement of people and to slow down the spread of the virus.
 Depaul Housing has continued to provide its services during this period.